-Measuring the results of these efforts is then simple: is the percent of the TAM you currently serve increasing?
+Measuring the results of these efforts is then simple: is the percentage of the TAM you currently serve increasing?
 If so, that’s a good indicator you’re headed in the right direction.

 A luxury may bring customers joy, happiness, or satisfaction.
 But without it, life would still be just fine.
 A necessity, on the other hand, is something a customer either can’t live without or really wouldn’t want to give up.
 There are plenty of product categories where seemingly similar offerings may fall into either of these camps.

 Look at streaming services, for example.
 While CBS All Access and Netflix both offer exclusive content, very few customers would feel a major hole in their life without the CBS product.
 Yet Netflix feels like a necessity for many people in the cord-cutting generation—so much so that they can increase their prices without worrying about mass defections to cheaper services.
 Both products have a market and paying customers, but only one of them knows they’ve achieved a sustainable product/market fit.